Skip to main content

 4. For frosting, in the top of a double boiler or a metal bowl over hot water, melt chocolate and butter; stir until smooth.
 Remove from heat.
 Whisk in hot water, all at once.
 Whisk in corn syrup and vanilla.
 Refrigerate 25-30 minutes or just until spreadable.

 5. Using a long serrated knife, cut each cake horizontally in half.
 Place a cake layer on a serving plate.
 Spread with half of the pudding.
 Repeat layers.
 Top with a third cake layer.
-Tuck strips of parchment underneath edges of cake.
 Spread frosting over top and sides of cake.

 6. Crumble remaining cake layer; sprinkle over top and sides of cake, pressing lightly to adhere.
-Gently remove strips of parchment.
-Refrigerate until time to serve and refrigerate any leftovers.
+Refrigerate leftovers.

 Palatable Pastime: Blueberry Biscuits